bodiddlie/reblog/app/routes/rotjs-tutorial/part13.md

 If you made it all the way to the end of this series, then congratulations and *THANK YOU* so much for reading!
 This has been a ton of fun to work on.
 I hope it was fun for you to follow!

+You can find the complete code for the whole series at [my GitHub](https://github.com/bodiddlie/js-rogue-tutorial).